Rep. Thomas Massie: Who Is The Republican Congressman From Kentucky?

 Massie also has issued with the use of a “voice vote” to determine whether the package passes.
 A voice vote would consist of supporters of the stimulus shouting “yea” and those against shouting “nay,” with the loudest response in the room determining whether the bill passes.
 A “nay” vote by Massie in the Democrat-controlled House could delay the vote by several days.

 Massie’s decision riled many on Capitol Hill who have accused the Kentucky congressman of “going rogue,” per Fox News.
+Senior Republican sources told Fox News that all types of arm-twisting have been attempted on Massie by Republicans, but it doesn’t appear to have worked.
+Efforts have been made to bring more Republican House members to Washington from their home districts in case Massie were to demand that a quorum of 216 representatives be present.

+Among Republicans unhappy with Massie’s decision to potentially sidetrack the stimulus bill is President Donald Trump, who addressed the situation in a tweet on Friday morning.

+“By empowering the Radical Left Democrats, do nothing Kentucky politician @RepThomasMassie is making their War on the 2nd Amendment more and more difficult to win (But don’t worry, we will win anyway!).
+He is a disaster for America, and for the Great State of Kentucky!”